-That’s what we do at Advanced Aesthetic Plastic Surgery with our microneedling combined with platelet-rich plasma.
+That’s what we do at Advanced Aesthetic Plastic Surgery with our medical grade microneedling combined with platelet-rich plasma.

 Because it triggers a wound-healing response, microneedling is very effective on many skin problems.
-Plus, unlike laser treatments, microneedling can be used on all skin tones without risking hyperpigmentation.
+Unlike laser treatments, microneedling is good for all skin tones without risking hyperpigmentation.